dekuNukem/joyAnalog/README.md

 * USB for power and communication, standby wakeup on USB connection.
 * Board size 4.1 x 4.1 cm, or 1.65 x 1.65 inch.

-And the smaller NintenDAC mini, intended to be used on a Joycon:
+And the smaller NintenDAC mini is intended to be used on a Joycon:

 ![Alt text](http://i.imgur.com/sMGv5oS.jpg)